korningf/arch-ops/kube-ops.md

 11. Replication:   We can then run pools of apps, all implementing the same service, replicated over availability zones.

-12. Efficicency:   with virtual containers we can reallocate resources as needed and unburden loads to other idle machines
+12. Efficicency:   with virtual containers we can reallocate resources as needed and unburden loads to other idle machines.

 13. Clustering:    Now With sequencing rules, we can now run pool of replicated inter-dependent services, in clusters.